whowechina/iidx_pico/README.md

     <img src="doc/5A_usb.jpg" width="300px">

     * The other one is to minimize the ground wire resistance.
 A metal braid shielding cable can be used with the metal shield serving as the ground line.
 Or you can find a 4 wire cable with thick core copper.
+* Turntable LED Ring
+  I recommend to use LED strip over LED board, becuase the LED board's light is facing up, but using strip, the light can spread out pefectly.
+  Use transparent double-sided tape to stick the LED around the turntable inner wall.
 ### Step 4 - Assemble
 * Assemble the turntable
   I don't know how to draw an explosion diagram, this is done by coding in OpenSCAD: